 Did you know there are different types of resumes?
 Have you had the same one since before you can remember?
+Did you know that your future pay rate can be determined by what impression your resume gives?
 There’s more than one way for you to show off your skills, and sometimes the old setup won’t do it.
 If you’ve been out of work for a while or want to switch careers, it’s time for a new resume!
 It’s all about setting your reader’s focus on your best traits.

 Before we start dissecting all the types of resumes and when to use them, ask yourself these two key questions:

 - Are you open to applying to new jobs you’ve never done?
 Types of jobs you’ve done before?
 Both?